| |

 Third Turning of the Wheel of Dharma

-In the Third Turning of the Wheel of Dharma, namely once the rationality
+logic, rationality & philosophy of emptiness, the Third Turning of the Wheel of Dharma

-of the qualities of the Buddha-potential or Buddha-nature ("tathâgatagarbha") of sentient beings is
+of the qualities of the Buddha-potential or Buddha-nature ("tathâgatagarbha") of sentient beings.
+For the philosophers,

 empty primordial base is affirmed.